Slavs in Lower Pannonia: Principality of Lower Pannonia

-After that, in 838 a local Slavic prince Ratimir emerged as the new ruler in Lower Pannonian regions, around rivers Drava and Sava.
-He probably ruled the eastern areas of Pannonia and was a Bulgar's governor.
-To him fled Pribina, former prince of the Principality of Nitra expelled by Mojmir I of Moravia.
+In 838 Ratimir, a local Slavic prince, emerged as the new ruler of Lower Pannonian regions, around the rivers Drava and Sava.
+He probably ruled the eastern areas of Pannonia and was a governor of the Bulgarian Empire.
+Pribina, former prince of the Principality of Nitra, fled to him after being expelled by Mojmir I of Moravia.
 In the same year Frankish count Radbod of the East March deposed Ratimir and strengthened Frankish rule in Lower Pannonia.
 Ratimir fled the land, and the Franks instated Slavic prince Pribina as the new ruler of Lower Pannonia.
 Pribina (d.
 861) was succeeded by his son, prince Kocel.
-During the rule of Pribina and Kocel, capital of the Principality of Lower Pannonia was Mosapurc (Mosapurc regia civitate), also known in Old-Slavonic as Blatnograd (modern Zalavár near Lake Balaton).
+During the rules of Pribina and Kocel, the capital of the Principality of Lower Pannonia was Mosapurc (Mosapurc regia civitate), also known in Old Slavonic as Blatnograd (modern Zalavár near Lake Balaton).
 The polity was a vassal principality of the Frankish Empire, or according to others, a frontier county (comitatus) of the Eastern Frankish Kingdom.
 It was initially led by a dux (Pribina) and later by a comes (Kocel) who was titled as "Count of the Slavs" (Comes de Sclauis).
 Their authority stretched towards the northwest up to the Rába river and Ptuj, and to the southeast up to the Baranya region and the Danube river.
-During the time of Kocel, Byzantine missionary Methodius was active in Lower Pannonia, and to the same period is dated Pope John VIII's letter to uncertain dux Mutimir, commonly considered to be Mutimir of Serbia, about the formation of the Diocese of Pannonia with the seat in Sirmium and which archbishop at Kocel's request was Methodius (see also Archbishopric of Moravia).
+During the time of Kocel, Byzantine missionary Methodius was active in Lower Pannonia.
+Pope John VIII's letter to a dux Mutimir of uncertain identity, commonly considered to be Mutimir of Serbia is dated to be in this period.
+The letter concerns the formation of the Diocese of Pannonia with its seat in Sirmium Methodius became the archbishop of the diocese at Kocel's request. (see also Archbishopric of Moravia).

-The course of events by the end of the 9th century is unclear.
-Although still under the Frankish influence, a new threat was coming from Svatopluk I of Moravia.
+The course of events at the end of the 9th century is unclear.
+Although Lower Pannonia was still under Frankish influence, Svatopluk I of Moravia emerged as a new threat.
 Braslav was the last dux of Lower Pannonia between at least 884 and 896.
-His territory initially spanned between the Drava and Sava, which he held under the overlordship of Arnulf of Carinthia.
-He participated in the Frankish–Moravian War, and in 895 or 896 Arnulf handed over Pannonia to him in order to secure the Frankish frontier against a new threat - the Hungarians who conquered Great Moravia.
-However, the Hungarians subsequently overran all of Pannonian Basin and continued into Kingdom of Italy.
+He ruled between the Drava and Sava under the overlordship of Arnulf of Carinthia.
+He participated in the Frankish–Moravian War, and in 895 or 896 Arnulf handed over Pannonia to him in order to secure the Frankish frontier against a new threat - the Hungarians who had conquered Great Moravia.
+However, the Hungarians subsequently overran all of the Pannonian Basin.